Keyboard shortcuts

 Redis Gateway

-cmd/nokv-redis exposes NoKV through a RESP-compatible endpoint.
-The gateway reuses the engine’s MVCC/transaction semantics and can operate in two modes:
+cmd/nokv-redis exposes NoKV through a RESP-compatible endpoint and can operate in two modes:

 ModeDescriptionKey flags

 Embedded (embedded)Opens a local *NoKV.DB work directory.
-Commands (SET, SET NX/XX, EX/PX/EXAT/PXAT, MSET, INCR/DECR, DEL, MGET, EXISTS, …) run inside db.Update / db.View, providing atomic single-key updates and snapshot reads across multiple keys.--workdir <dir>
+Commands (SET, SET NX/XX, EX/PX/EXAT/PXAT, MSET, INCR/DECR, DEL, MGET, EXISTS, …) run through regular DB APIs (Get/Set/SetWithTTL/Del) with backend-side synchronization for read-modify-write operations.--workdir <dir>

 Usage examples